Survivors' Club: Characters

-Cancelled television adaptation
+Canceled television adaptation

 In November 2018, a television series based on Survivors' Club was in development at The CW from Warner Bros.
 Television.
 Jared Frieder and Len Goldstein were attached to the potential drama series as executive producers, with the former also set to write the pilot script.
 The longline for the project read:

 The script was not picked up to pilot by The CW for the 2019–2020 television season and no further development updates have been announced.